hargoniX/master/thesis/thesis.typ

 When the invariant generator encounters a proposition, the proposition itself becomes the invariant.
 Inductive types are handled via their associated inductive invariants.
 In the case of function types, the co-domain’s invariant must hold whenever the domain invariants do.
-Finally, $"Prop"$ imposes no invariant and type variables use their corresponding predicate variables.
+Finally, $Prop$ imposes no invariant and type variables use their corresponding predicate variables.

 Using all of this, I now define the functions for removing dependent types from